AABBCCDKG/AABBCCDKG.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am currently a junior undergraduate student pursuing a Bachelor’s degree in Computer Science at the College of Science, Purdue University, West Lafayette
+Hi, I am currently a junior undergraduate student pursuing a Bachelor’s Degree in Computer Science at the College of Science, Purdue University, West Lafayette.

 My primary research interests are in Machine Learning Systems (MLSys).
 I am passionate about contributing to the advancement of technology and innovation through in-depth research in this field.
 I am actively seeking a Research Assistant (RA) position and plan to apply for a Ph.D. program starting in 2026.